gradio-app/gradio/guides/01_getting-started/01_quickstart.md

 - `Blocks` are made with a `with` clause, and any component created inside this clause is automatically added to the app.
 - Components appear vertically in the app in the order they are created.
 (Later we will cover customizing layouts!)
-- A `Button` was created, and then a `click` event-listener was added to this button.
-The API for this should look familiar!
-Like an `Interface`, the `click` method takes a Python function, input components, and output components.
+- A `Button` was created, and then a `click()` event-listener was added to this button.
+The arguments for the `click()` event should look familiar!
+Like an `Interface`, the `click()` method takes a Python function, input components, and output components.

-## More Complexity
+You can build very, very complex applications using `gr.Blocks()`.
+For example, check out the Foocus

-Here's an app to give you a taste of what's possible with `Blocks`:
+## Sharing Your Demo

-$code_blocks_flipper
+What's a good demo if you can't share it?
+Gradio lets you easily share a machine learning demo without having to worry about the hassle of hosting on a web server.
+Simply set `share=True`, and a publicly accessible URL will be created for your

-$demo_blocks_flipper
+## The Gradio Ecosystem

-A lot more going on here!
-We'll cover how to create complex `Blocks` apps like this in the [building with blocks](https://gradio.app/blocks-and-event-listeners) section for you.
+So far, we've been discussing the core `gradio` Python library.
+But Gradio is so much more!
+Its an entire ecosystem of Python and JavaScript libraries that let you build machine learning applications, or query them, quickly in Python or JavaScript.
+Here are other parts of the Gradio ecosystem:

-Congrats, you're now familiar with the basics of Gradio! 🥳 Go to our [next guide](https://gradio.app/key_features) to learn more about the key features of Gradio.
+* Gradio Python Client (`gradio_client`): the easiest way to query any Gradio app